anttispitkanen/ruby_101/tic_tac_toe/README.md

 This is a version 2.0 of my first tic-tac-toe-game with (supposedly) much better structure.
 Following instructions from https://codequizzes.wordpress.com/2013/10/25/creating-a-tic-tac-toe-game-with-ruby/

+I don't bother improving this version of the game since the previous version has proper system for cecking and only allowing legal moves, albeit much worsely structured and all.
+This has any way been a good tutorial, especially since I had to do some digging to work out the corresponding newer Rspec syntax.

 ## Installation

 Add this line to your application's Gemfile: